PreCyseGroup/ST-MPC/README.md

 ## What does ST-MPC?
 And how does it work?
 ST-MPC solves a regulation problem for linear systems subject to state constraints, input constriants and bounded disturbances.

-Most of the required computations are moved into an offline phase, leaving online a simple and convex optimization problem.
+Most of the required computations are moved into an offline phase, leaving online a simple and convex optimization problem (MPC optimization problem with prediction horizon set to 1).

 **OFFLINE**, the controller is built resorting to three main ingredients:
 - A stabilizing state-feedback controller.
 In the proposed implementation, such a controller is a standard LQR (u=Kx).